Quick SARS-CoV-2 rRT-PCR Kit

 |Sample Input Material||Purified RNA samples isolated from upper respiratory and lower respiratory systems.|

-Q1: Is the Quick SARS-CoV-2 rRT-PCR Kit an EUA authorized Kit?
-Can it be used for diagnostic purposes?
+Q1: Is the Quick SARS-CoV-2 rRT-PCR Kit a diagnostic test?

-This test has been authorized by FDA under an EUA for use by authorized laboratories.
-This test is only authorized for the duration of that circumstances exist justifying the authorization of emergency use of in vitro diagnostic test for detection and/or diagnosis of COVID-19inder Section 564(b)(I) of the Act, 21 U.S.C. § 360bbb-3(b)(I), unless the authorization is terminated or revoked sooner.
+This test has been authorized by the U.S. FDA under an EUA and CE-IVD certified for use by authorized laboratories.
+In the U.S. this test is only authorized for the duration of that circumstances exist justifying the authorization of emergency use of in vitro diagnostic test for detection and/or diagnosis of COVID-19 under Section 564(b)(I) of the Act, 21 U.S.C. § 360bbb-3(b)(I), unless the authorization is terminated or revoked sooner.

 Q2: Can I use Quick SARS-CoV-2 rRT-PCR Kit for the detection of pathogens other than SARS-CoV-2?